Line of sight

 all directions.
 However these can be replaced with a

-directional antenna (RE-YG1 or RE-YG2) which
+directional antenna which

 transmits in one precise direction.
 Directional antennas are usually connected